l2fprod/carpaccio-pricing/README.md

 1. Obtain the store location from the organizer.

-2. Go to the store homepage, scroll down and click **Register a pricing engine**.
+2. Go to the store homepage and click **Register a pricing engine** in the Pricing column on the right.

   ![Register](instructions/34-register-pricing.png)